 “Yeah,” he answered.
 I scowled.

-“There were six kin working here when Vanessa and I came here,” I said, “What’s the likelihood that those to are snug in their beds?”
+“There were six kin working here when Vanessa and I came here,” I said, “What’s the likelihood that those last two are snug in their beds?”
 Nick’s scowl matched mine.

 “This job’s already blown,” Nick said, “All we can do is burn this place and the bodies before the humans or one of the local packs comes around.”